-- I agree to participate fully in the program and follow staff instruction at all times.
-Full and satisfactory participation includes: being on time for program meetings, attending all scheduled sessions unless excused by staff and completing all assignments as required. (inmate's initial) - 2.
-I agree not to possess or use alcohol or drugs of any kind except as prescribed by medical staff. (inmate's initial) - 3.
-I agree to control my inappropriate and unacceptable behavior including becoming belligerent, violent, hostile, uncooperative or disrespectful toward staff or other participants. (inmate's initial) - 4.
+Abus e Treatment Program.
+1. I agree to participate fully in the program and follow staff instruction at all times.
+Full and satisfactory participation includes: being on time for program meetings, attending all scheduled sessions unless excused by staff and completing all assignments as required. (inmate's initial) 2.
+I agree not to possess or use alcohol or drugs of any kind except as prescribed by medical staff. (inmate's initial) 3.
+I agree to control my inappropriate and unacceptable behavior including becoming belligerent, violent, hostile, uncooperative or disrespectful toward staff or other participants (inmate's initial) 1.
 I agree to maintain myself and my cell in a clean and orderly manner.
-My bed will be made prior to 0800 daily, and I will participate in unit maintenance and sanitation. (inmate's initial) - 5.
-I agree to participate in a program of random urinalysis for drug and alcohol use. (inmate's initial) - I agree to continue participation in the program despite a reduction in my classification score. (inmate's initial) - 7.
-I agree and understand that my visiting privileges (regular and family visits) will be scheduled with respect to my work assignment and treatment program. (inmate's initial)

-I agree and understand that I may be removed from the program if any of these conditions are violated.
-I will be removed from the program immediately when my behavior becomes disruptive or aggressive toward staff or program participants. (inmate's initial)
+My bed will be made prior to 0800 daily, and I will participate in unit maintenance and sanitation. (inmate's initial) 5.
+I agree to participate in a program of random urinalysis for drug and alcohol use (inmate's initial) 5.
+I agree to continue participation in the program despite a reduction in my classification score. (inmate's initial) 7.
+I agree and understand that my visiting privileges (regular and family visits) will be scheduled with respect to my work assignment and treatment program. (inmate's initial) ny c progi ree and understand that I may be removed from the program if of these conditions are violated.
+I will be removed from the cam immediately when my behavior becomes disruptive or essive toward staff or program participants. (inmate's initial)